mathiase4/Vibe-Check/README.md

 **Referenced QuickRef.me for JavaScript syntax help**

-**And when i have been hardstuck i got help from ChatHPT, explain on a deeper level**
+**And when i have been hardstuck i got help from ChatGPT, explain on a deeper level**

 ## Installation